jwworth/resources/README.md

 This is a collection of free online resources I have found useful for learning.

-Please submit a patch of you'd like to see a resource included here.
+Please submit a patch if you'd like to see a resource included here.

 ### Contents